 One of the most popular services for both entry-level writers and frugal website owners, Textbroker connects thousands of people.
 Those who need are paired with those who can provide it.
 It’s a win-win.

-It doesn’t matter if you’re looking for a way to make money online or a replacement for your 9-5, your time is important.
+It doesn’t matter if you’re looking for a way to make money online or a replacement for your 9-5; your time is important when you begin writing.
 Understanding how much Textbroker pays — and how much you can expect to make — is worth checking into.

 What is Textbroker?

 Promising to deliver the “right ” for “enthusiastic users,” Textbroker bills itself as a quick-turnaround creation service.
 Any type of web you need can be purchased here: page copy, general blogs, product reviews, even e-books.